Fusion-Power-Plant-Framework/bluemira/examples/README.md

 ## Maintaining the examples

-To add a new example, or to edit an existing one, make your changes in the `.py` version of the example and then run the `convert_py_to_ipynb.py` script.
-This will convert all `.py` files with notebook blocks e.g. `# %%` to the corresponding `.ipynb` file.
+To add a new example, or to edit an existing one, make your changes in the `.py` file of the example.
+Jupytext will automatically render all python files with markdown comments when percentage blocks (`# %%` or `# %% [markdown]`) to mark cells of the rendered notebook.